Spanish airlift of 1936: Early phase

 During the early days of the rebellion, there were very few aircraft available for organizing an airlift from Morocco to Andalusia.
 3 Fokkers F-VII were seized either at the Seville airport or in Larache, and 2 military Dornier J Wal seaplanes remained at the Cádiz naval base.
 One Fokker transported troops from the Sania Ramel airfield in Tetuan to the Tablada airport in Seville already on the evening of July 19, and soon all 5 aircraft were engaged.
 The transport capacity was very limited: neither the Fokker nor Dornier could have accommodated more than 15 troops.
 The first unit airlifted was 17.
 Company of the 5.
 Bandera of the Foreign Legion, reassembled in Andalusia on July 20.
 The same day, a Lufthansa Ju 52 postal plane flying from Gambia made an intermediary landing in the Canary Islands; the pilot was forced to fly to Tetuan, but instead of joining the airlift he carried Franco's mission to Berlin.
-On July 25, the Nationalists seized a Douglas DC-2; this increased the maximum daily transport capacity to some 130 men.
+On July 25, the Nationalists seized a Douglas DC-2; this increased the maximum and purely theoretical daily transport capacity to some 130 men.
 Aware of his insufficient means, on July 23, Franco cabled Hitler and Mussolini requesting transport aircraft; he also sent his personal envoys to Berlin and Rome.
 They managed to see Hitler on July 25, the same day the German dictator agreed to provide assistance, code-named Feuerzauber.
 Mussolini was less decisive, but within 48 hours he independently decided to do the same thing.